 The NIP is a multidisciplinary, industry-facing R&D community based at the University of Auckland’s Faculty of Engineering.
 We aim to connect companies facing technical challenges with world-class experts who are committed to having real world impact.
 We believe that while good things happen when people collaborate to innovate, great things happen when they do so shoulder-to-shoulder.

 Claire is a relationship manager for the Faculty of Engineering.
 She leads a programme of industry-focussed engagement activities, designed to make connections and grow mutually rewarding partnerships between industry professionals and University staff and students.
-A significant part of this initiative has been to nurture the growth of the Newmarket Innovation Precinct, which now welcomes eight companies as NIP co-locators and members at Newmarket Campus.
+A significant part of this initiative has been to nurture the growth of the Newmarket Innovation Precinct, wwhich now welcomes a diverse group of companies as NIP co-locators and collaborators at the University of Auckland’s Newmarket Campus.

 “My passion is people, building supportive communities and creating opportunities for people to connect on new ideas.
 I want to enable people to thrive in their chosen fields, achieve lofty goals and share their journeys of learning and success with others”.